 We drove out from Las Vegas, stopping for a visit to the Hoover Dam.
-Its about 281 miles to the Grand Canyon and took about 5 hours.
+It’s about 281 miles to the Grand Canyon and took approximately 5 hours.
 We took highway 93 south from Las Vegas to Interstate 40 east to Highway 64.

 Alternatively, you could take the train for the 65 miles from Williams, Arizona on the Grand Canyon Railway.
-This takes about 2 hrs and 15 minutes.
+This takes about 2 hrs 15 minutes.

 Or you could take a helicopter flight out from Vegas.
-This way you can enjoy an aerial view of the Canyon as well as of the Hoover Dam on the way out.
+This way you’ll enjoy an aerial view of the Canyon as well as the Hoover Dam on the way out.

 Accommodation at the Grand Canyon

 Getting about at the Grand Canyon

 We didn’t use our car at all during our visit to the Grand Canyon.
 There are free shuttle buses which run around the Park.
 There are 3 different routes, which are all colour-coded and easy to use.

 There are a number of eating options at the Park.
 By the Yavapai Lodge is the Yavapai Lodge Restaurant which is open all day.
 Or you could try the Yavapai Tavern located in the same building.